oyyd/react-yue/README.md

 React will `require` its modules dynamically so that you can't correctly package your apps when using [yackage](https://github.com/yue/yackage) to package your Node.js project into an executable.

-As yackage doesn't support customized code transforming, webpack is recommanded to bundle your js correctly.
+As yackage doesn't support customized code transforming, webpack is recommended to bundle your js correctly.
 You can take [the config of do-space-client](https://github.com/oyyd/do-space-client/blob/master/webpack.config.js) as a reference.

 ## Run Tests